calaldees/teachingWorkshops/teacherTraining/questioning.md

 Dialogic teaching

+Plan your questions before hand - really important Mini whiteboards - hold up hands - take time to get answers Reduce the number of questions you ask (stop using them as showcase for your knowledge) - raise the quality of the questions

 Common errors in questioning
 * Asking:
-too many questions at once
+    * too many questions at once
+    * a question and answering it yourself
+    * questions only of the brightest or most likeable
+    * a difficult question too early
+    * irrelevant questions
-a question and answering it yourself questions only of the brightest or most likeable a difficult question too early irrelevant questions questions in a threatening way the same kind of questions all the time
+    * questions in a threatening way
+    * the same kind of questions all the time
 * Failing to:
-correct wrong answers
+    * correct wrong answers
-indicate a change in the type of question give students the time to think pay attention to answers see the implications of answers to build on answers
+    * indicate a change in the type of question
+    * give students the time to think
+    * pay attention to answers
+    * see the implications of answers
+    * to build on answers

 * [SSDD Problems](https://ssddproblems.com/)
     * Same Surface, Different Deep Structure maths problems from Craig Barton @mrbartonmaths